Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Deblending Validation with Simulations

-The results from this process are shown in Figure \ref{fig:pybdsf_bias}, which we use to validate our simulation.
-At bright flux densities ($S_{1.4} > 100\mu$Jy), the recovered flux densities are in good agreement with the input values, lying tightly along the one-to-one correlation line.
-This holds true for all source types, including the morphologically complex Extended AGNs and Extended SFGs.
 However, at flux densities below $S_{1.4} \sim 100 \mu$Jy, and particularly for the dominant population of Compact SFGs, a systematic overestimation of flux or "flux boosting" begins to emerge and becomes increasingly severe towards lower flux densities.
 This is a well-documented effect in deep radio surveys (e.g., \citealt{Jauncey1968}; \citealt{Zwart2014} and references within), and its impact on the MIGHTEE DR1 source counts was characterized and corrected for using simulations by \citet{Hale2025}.
 The right-hand panel quantifies this trend: the running median of the flux ratio, which is close to unity for bright sources, gradually climbs, reaching a factor of three (0.5 dex) at the faintest flux levels ($S_{1.4} \sim 10 \mu$Jy).

 The analysis shows that even after the multi-stage process mitigates noise-related biases, we still have a systematic overestimation of flux at faint levels.
 This is due to source confusion.
 When multiple physically distinct sources lie closer than the telescope's resolution, any source-finder will tend to group their emission into a single detection, incorrectly assigning their combined flux to one position.
 This demonstrates that while our multi-stage PyBDSF approach is valid for finding sources, it is not well-suited to providing accurate faint-source flux measurements in a confused map.
 For this task, a deblending algorithm like XID+ is required for probing the faint radio sky.